Derevi/submission/README.md

 # Installation

-Refer to the documentation user manual in the documentation folder
+Refer to the User Manual in the folder "Documentation" for installation help.

 # Requirements

-Refer to the documentation requirements in the documentation folder
+Refer to the Requirements Document in the folder "Documentation".

 # Executable Jars